Holiday Activities & Crafts

 I love scratch art.
 It seems to encourage holding the scratching tool with a functional pencil grasp - because it doesn't work well if you hold it any other way.
 It also works on strengthening your writing muscles because there is a fair bit of resistance when scratching the paper.
 I use stencils with this paper.

 I seriously do love scratch art.
 It seems to encourage holding the scratching tool with a functional pencil grasp - because it doesn't work well if you hold it any other way.
-It also works on strengthening your writing muscles because there is a fair bit of resistance when scratching the paper.
 This one includes stencils.

 These roller pens make a variety of decorative lines on paper.
 They are a great way to work on pencil grasp skills.

 Dinosaur sticker dot art!
 Have you ever tried to peel a sticker off the backing without using your "pincher fingers"?
 It's really hard.
-Stickers motivate students to work on this skilll
+Stickers motivate students to work on this skill.
+Add to that finger print stamping - a perfect fine motor kit.

 Poke-in art is great for working on those pincher finger skills.
 Also a good make and take activity.